tess1o/go-ecoflow-exporter/README.md

 Depending on your configuration you can export the metrics to one of those systems or to all at once.

+You can select one of two ways how to fetch data from your Ecoflow devices:

+1. Using Ecoflow Rest API
+2. Using MQTT

-This project uses library https://github.com/tess1o/go-ecoflow to fetch the metrics from your Ecoflow devices via Ecoflow Rest API.
-More details about the API are on their website: https://developer-eu.ecoflow.com/
+This project uses library https://github.com/tess1o/go-ecoflow to fetch the metrics from your Ecoflow devices via either REST API or MQTT

-Other known to me projects use MQTT protocol to fetch the metrics, this implementation uses Rest API.

 ## How to get Access Token and Secret Token

+This is required if you want to use Ecoflow Rest API.
+For MQTT only Ecoflow username(email) and password are required

 1. Go to https://developer-eu.ecoflow.com/
 2. Click on "Become a Developer"